How to fix the SQL Server error Cannot drop the database because it is currently in use?

 Conclusion on SQL Server error 3702

 This MS SQL tutorial explains how to avoid the common SQL Server error message : Cannot drop the database because it is currently in use.
-It is a common error and the tip is very useful when creating and dropping multiple databases in development and testing environments for example.
+It is a common error and the tip is very useful when creating and deleting multiple databases in development and testing environments for example.

 A database, unlike a table, cannot be erased or dumped.
 A database must be dropped, i.e., completely deleted to remove all its contents.
 Use the DROP DATABASE command to delete a SQL Server database.